Dakota Access Pipeline protests: Safety measures imposed

-Current Legal Proceedings (2020-2021)
+Later Legal Proceedings (2020-2021)

-The tribe sued and in March 2020 a federal judge sided with them and ordered USACE to do a full environmental impact statement.
+The tribe sued and in March 2020 a federal judge sided with the tribe and ordered USACE to do a full environmental impact statement.
 In a 42-page decision Judge James Boasberg said the environmental analysis by both the companies behind the pipeline and the Corps was severely lacking.
 “In projects of this scope, it is not difficult for an opponent to find fault with many conclusions made by an operator and relied on by the agency, but here, there is considerably more than a few isolated comments raising insubstantial concerns.
 The many commenters in this case pointed to serious gaps in crucial parts of the Corps’ analysis — to name a few, that the pipeline's leak-detection system was unlikely to work, that it was not designed to catch slow spills, that the operator's serious history of incidents had not been taken into account, and that the worst-case scenario used by the Corps was potentially only a fraction of what a realistic figure would be."

 In July 2020, saying federal officials failed to carry out a complete analysis of its environmental impacts, U.S. District Judge James Boasberg ruled that the pipeline must be shut down by August 5 and remain shutdown while the Army Corps of Engineers conducts a more extensive environmental review than the one done that allowed the pipeline to begin transporting oil three years previously.
 Pipeline owner Energy Transfer said they would appeal.
 On August 5, the Court of Appeals sided with Energy Transfer to allow the pipeline to stay open, saying the lower-court judge "did not make the findings necessary for injunctive relief."
 However the appellate court did not grant Energy Transfer's motion to block the review, saying the company had "failed to make a strong showing of likely success."

-As of May 2021, the pipeline was granted legal permission to restart operations, on the grounds that the Standing Rock legal team had fail to demonstrate to the court "“likelihood of irreparable injury” from continued operation of the pipeline.
+As of May 2021, the pipeline was granted legal permission to restart operations, on the grounds that the Standing Rock legal team had fail to demonstrate to the court "likelihood of irreparable injury" from continued operation of the pipeline.
 Later, in July 2021, Boasberg ruled against the lawsuit filed by Standing Rock team against the operation of the pipeline.
 Despite ruling against the federal judge laid out how the Standing Rock Tribe might continue to challenge the ongoing environmental review.
 Boasberg also left the possibility of reopening the lawsuit if any of his previous rulings from the past five years were violated by the Corps or Energy Transfer.